-There are other saboteur attacks. e.g. the deny of service (DoS) attack can be prevented by restricting the frequency of relaying requests from the same user.
-Some saboteur behaviors are precluded, such as altering or dropping the requests or replies.
+There are also other saboteur attacks.
+In this work, we focus on addressing above attacks.
+For example, the deny of service (DoS) attack can be prevented by restricting the frequency of relaying requests from the same user.
+Some saboteur behaviors are precluded, such as inputting fake attributes, altering or dropping the requests or replies.

-C. Design Goal
+2.3 Design Goal